urbantreelion/ece350-lab-manual/_lab1/tutorial3.md

 ### PRBS with square pulse shape over 6 symbols

-- Edit the signal-to-file flowgraph and change the *Root Raised Cosine Filter* block to a *Interpolating FIR Filter* block, where all 8 of the taps are set to 1.
+- Edit the `waveform-builder.grc` flowgraph and change the *Root Raised Cosine Filter* block to a *Interpolating FIR Filter* block, where all 8 of the taps are set to 1.
 This will make the pulse shape a square.

   > When a block is yellow in GRC it is in "bypass mode" where the samples pass through the block untouched.
 This can be done by right-clicking on the block and selecting "bypass" or by pressing "b" on your keyboard.

     ![tutorial3_PRBS_square_flowgraph.png](./figures/tutorial3_PRBS_square_flowgraph.png)<br>